billgertz/openscad-LALRparser/README.md

 need to hand edit not only the token, grammar and fsa tables but embed a bespoke *_reduce* function.

-Unfortunaely the _reduce function must be declared for each LALR parser The _parser could be specified as a function when OpenSCAD v2.0 is released, making this a true universal library.
+Unfortunaely the *_reduce* function must be declared for each LALR parser The function could be specified as a function when OpenSCAD v2.0 is released, making this a true universal library.
 Until then edit the *_reduce* fuction for your language and release as seperate language specific library.